What Constitutes an Offense

 The canons continue with additional areas of restraint.
 They include being absent for more than two years from the diocese of canonical residence without bishop consent, criminal acts, negligence in the ministerial office, and conduct unbecoming to a member of the Clergy.

 Title IV charges may also be brought forward for abandonment of the communion of The Episcopal Church.
 Bishops, priests and deacons are all subject to charges of abandonment.
 In addition, clerics may be subject to Title IV provisions for renunciation of the doctrine, discipline, or worship of the Church or admission into a religious body not in communion with The Episcopal Church.

 It should be noted that Title IV is not just written for Offenses that have caused widespread harm or endangerment.
 If a pattern of potentially offensive behavior has been detected, Title IV can be used to prevent greater harm.
-Through the structure of the Title IV process, there is opportunity to present, examine, and remedy a situation in the best interest of all in a short period of time.
+Through the structure of the Title IV process, there is an opportunity to present, examine, and remedy a situation in the best interest of all in a short period of time.
 By using the Title IV procedure to create a plan of correction, such as issuing a bishop’s Pastoral Direction, there is an opportunity to mandate changes in behavior or the righting of an infraction.
 Failure to follow the steps of correction can become another Title IV Offense.

-Long-time priest, seminary dean, and canon to the ordinary, The Rev. Canon Mary June Nestler, has worked with hundreds of new clerics in formation.
+The Rev. Canon Mary June Nestler has been a long-time priest, seminary dean, and canon to the ordinary, and now Course Director at St. George’s College, Jerusalem.
+During her ministry, she worked with hundreds of new clerics.
 She notes that Title IV may provide an effective procedure to correct Offenses before they become increasingly damaging.
 Additionally, she reiterates the concept that Title IV has the ability to help a cleric understand the need to modify behavior for the sake of themselves, the Church, and before others are harmed.